Karthik23tala/asic-design-class/Lab9.md

-# RVMYTH verilog file synthesis using YOsys and Post Sythesis simulation using iverilog and GTKWave
+# Lab 9 Report(22/10/24) - RVMYTH verilog file synthesis using Yosys and Post Sythesis simulation using iverilog and GTKWave
 <br>
 ## Synthesis using Yosys

 Commands: